alexthecat123/ESProFile/README.md

 #### 8) Scan
 Performs the Scan step (step 4/4) of a low-level format operation, without performing the other three steps of the format.
 You can also use it outside the context of a low-level format to scan your drive for defects.
 If the all-in-one low-level format command fails, you can run the individual steps, including this one, individually to get more error info.
 This is identical to the surface scan that your ProFile takes a minute or two to complete when you first power it on.
 #### 9) Init Spare Table
-Performs the Init Spare Table step (steps 2/4 and 3/4) of a low-level format operation, without performing the other three steps of the format.
+Performs the Verify Spare Sectors Integrity and Init Spare Table steps (steps 2/4 and 3/4) of a low-level format operation, without performing the other three steps of the format.
 You can also just run it on its own to recreate your spare table if you ever want to do that for some reason, without doing a low-level format.
 If the all-in-one low-level format command fails, you can run the individual steps, including this one, individually to get more error info.
 Note that, unlike with the all-in-one formatter, you can elect not to verify the integrity of the spare table sectors if you run this command separately.
 #### A) Test ProFile RAM
 Commands the drive to perform a self-test of its RAM.
 If any errors are found, the address at which the error occurred will be displayed, as well as the data that was expected to be read and the actual incorrect data that was read out.
 #### B) Read Header